 You can think of it like speaking languages.
 Your computer only speaks Computerish.
 Zoom only speaks Zoomish.
 If your headset only speaks Computerish, it’ll be able to control things like the computer’s volume, but it's not going to be able to talk to Zoom.
 If you want to be able to pick up and end the Zoom call directly from your headset, the headset will need to communicate in Zoomish to say, “This is my ‘end call’ button!
 When it’s pressed, that’s the same as someone clicking ‘Leave Meeting.’”
 Therefore, to get full softphone headset functionality, your headset needs to speak Computerish and Zoomish.

-Oftentimes, a VoIP phone headset will work with some softphones but not others, so make sure you’re clear on compatibility.
+Oftentimes, a VoIP phone headset will work with your softphone but doesn't have the added functionality of being able to answer or hang up remotely.
+Even in these cases, you will still be able to use the USB headset with the softphone, you will just have to be at the computer to answer the phone, so if this is an issue, make sure you’re clear on compatibility so you get exactly what your company needs.
 If you’re buying from Headsets.com and aren’t sure if your softphone will be compatible, call our Headset Advisors at 1-800-HEADSETS (432-3738) for some extra guidance.

 What are the best headsets for softphones?